A small service area as the A465 leaves the M4.

 The service area here was developed by Thornfield Roadside Ltd in 1991 as a filling station and motorists restaurant combination, with permission granted in April 1992.
 The site opened in 1995 as an Elf filling station alongside a McDonald's Drive Thru restaurant.

 The forecourt went onto be owned by Malthurst under Pace branding in the early 2000s, before rebranding to Total in the mid-2000s.
 In 2010, the site was rebranded to Texaco.
-Malthurst later became MRH, and in 2016 they rebranded the site to Esso with one of their own-brand Hursts stores.
-MRH was then acquired by MFG in 2018, who in 2019 reverted the forecourt back to Texaco before adding a Londis store during summer 2020.
+Malthurst's successor, MRH, rebranded the site to Esso with one of their own-brand Hursts stores in 2016.
+MRH was then acquired by MFG, who in 2019 reverted the forecourt back to Texaco before adding a Londis store during summer 2020.

 The McDonald's restaurant went onto gain several extensions and reconfigurations, and in 2018 gained an external children's play area.
 The car park also gained a cash machine in 2001, situated in its own brick building, but has since been removed with the brick building remaining.